Yuichi-Aragi/Canary-Edge/README.md

 ### 1. Granular Management & Overrides
 By default, CE delivers a comprehensive **global and per-plugin settings override experience**.
 Configure default behavior for your entire CE-registered plugin collection, or override specific rules on a plugin-by-plugin basis.

+*   **GitHub PAT Control & Real-Time Diagnostics:**
+    *   **Recommendation:** **Always configure your personal GitHub PAT.** Canary Edge consumes significantly more GitHub API requests than BRAT as a direct architectural side effect of keeping you thoroughly informed through inline changelogs, tag version histories, pre-flight compatibility checks, and README documentation parsing.
-*   **GitHub PAT Control & Real-Time Diagnostics:** Managing API limits shouldn't be a guessing game.
-By default, CE displays live diagnostic data—including comprehensive rate limit status and granted token permissions—for your global GitHub Personal Access Token (PAT).
+    *   Managing API limits shouldn't be a guessing game.
+CE displays live diagnostic data—including real-time rate limit status and active token permissions—for your global GitHub PAT.
 To handle specialized repositories or isolated accounts, CE allows you to set or override PATs globally as well as on a **per-plugin basis**.
 *   **Deep Version Selection:** BRAT arbitrarily limits tag history during release selection.
 CE breaks past this ceiling, allowing you to load more historical versions directly inside the version picker so you can pinpoint, inspect, or downgrade to any historic release effortlessly.
 *   **Release Prioritization:** Choose to prioritize **Beta** or **Stable** releases on a per-plugin basis.
 *   **Dual Incompatibility Overrides:** BRAT lumps compatibility bypasses together.
 CE splits them into two distinct, independent settings: